MoinulHossainNabil/deploy-django-project-on-pythonanywhere/README.md

 **NB: STATIC_ROOT must be a directory that does not already exist in the STATICFILES_DIRS if you have**

-Then freeze all of the packages used in the application by running the following command:
+Then freeze all of the packages used in the application by running the following command.
+If you have virtual environment activate it first.

     pip freeze > requirements.txt